 I approach uncertainty with determination while being resourceful and creative in the face of challenges and change.
 I value risk-taking and understand failure is part of the process.
 I test new ideas and learn from any mistakes that I might make.
 Creativity will help enable problem-solving through thoughts and perspectives.
 Staying creative leads to high-performance and effectiveness.

-Collaborate effectively and listen to the perspective of others.
+Collaborate effectively and listen to the perspectives of others.
 Transparency will encourage open communication with people and solicit feedback.
 This trust is the foundation for building strong culture leadership with teams and individuals.
-Building trust will help influence family, friends’ and co-workers’ support and acceptance of change.
+Building trust will help influence family, friends, and co-workers’ support, and acceptance of the change.

 Build honest relationships with a sense of purpose and passion in the work that is being done.
-While on co-op I was able to see how each office had its own culture while also following the core values and principles of the company.
-I talked and interviewed employees to get a better understanding of what they personal and professional want to achieve by working at Norvic.
+While on co-op, I was able to see how each office had its own culture while also following the core values and principles of the company.
+I talked and interviewed employees to get a better understanding of what they personally and professionally wanted to achieve by working at Norvic.
 Understanding the people of the company is valuable to the success of the business.

-As we all now face a truly uncertain time.
-These personal philosophies have kept me honest and determined to succeed.
-Knowing the challenges, I must take on what every comes up with a clear head and always remember my goals.
-There will be no returning back on track but only to create a path forward in this new world.
+As we all now face a truly uncertain time, these personal philosophies have kept me honest and determined to succeed.
+Knowing the challenges, I must take on whatever comes up with a clear head and always remember my goals.
+There will be no returning on track, but only creating a path forward in this new world.
 My time at Northeastern has truly prepared me for my professional life.
-I know with the experiences I had, ranging from the many courses, projects, and lectures, I will be able to apply all of it to my work.
+I know with the experiences I had, ranging from the many courses, projects, and lectures, I will be able to apply all of them to my work.